 - Gas: $350 or so

-- Supplies and gear: Nominal; depends on your resourcefulness
+- Supplies and gear: Nominal; depends on your resourcefulness, but figure $500 at a minimum.

-Even if you go cheap, you really need to set aside $7000-$10,000 for your Big Run.
-If you have a crew vehicle, expect to pay double that, regardless of whether you rent or buy, or how old the vehicle is.
+Even if you go cheap, you really need to set aside several thousand dollars for your Big Run.
+If you buy a crew vehicle, expect to pay serious money, regardless of whether you rent or buy, or how old the vehicle is.

-That’s a lot of money.
-You don’t have to spend it all at once, but you need to be able to spend it.
+It will cost more than you think.
+You don’t have to spend it all at once, but you need to be able to spend it or depend on the kindness of relative strangers.
 That may mean setting aside some of your “mad money” or retirement savings.
-It may mean saving up both time and money in anticipation of your big run.
+It may mean saving up in anticipation of your big run.

 It’s also a lot of time.
 You’ll probably be very challenged to find 3+ months you can take off from work unless your employer is very understanding.

-If you’re hell-bent on getting it done all at once, you need a big chunk of time.
-You may want to consider “gig” work, contracts or some other flexible work-schedule arrangement; however, that this may reduce your income just when you need to accumulate funds.
+If you’re hell-bent on getting it done all at once, you may want to consider “gig” work, contracts or some other flexible work-schedule arrangement; however, beaware that this may reduce your income just when you need to accumulate funds.
 Or you can stretch things out over 2-week vacations, running 30-miles a day and covering around 500 miles each time.
 Going like that, your Big Run will take about 6 years to complete.
 If you’re lucky enough to have a workplace that allows month-or-longer sabbaticals, you may want to take advantage of them.

 Sometimes, life events force you to break your run up into pieces that you can accomplish it in chunks.
 For me, my dad’s funeral, followed by the 2020 pandemic, forced that.
 Sometimes it’s something more mundane, like a family reunion you don’t want to miss.
 Those are important, too, so don’t give them short shrift.
 Life is all of these things.